 Logs of access are held and maintained for a minimum of 3 months.

-External third-party support service personnel are granted restricted access to secure areas or confidential information processing facilities only when required and always accompanied; this access is authorized and monitored.
+External third-party support service personnel are granted restricted access to secure areas or confidential information processing facilities only when required and always accompanied; this access is authorised and monitored.

 Photographic, video, audio, or other recording equipment, such as cameras in mobile devices is not permitted in secure areas unless authorised. - Explain employee access